Skip to content

 └── pyproject.toml

-The file __init__.py should be empty, and pyproject.toml should have the following contents:
+The __init__.py files should be empty, and pyproject.toml should have the following contents:

 pyproject.toml